Fondren Mitchell

 Fondren Lack Mitchell (June 19, 1921 – September 24, 1952) was an American football halfback who played one season with the Miami Seahawks of the All-America Football Conference (AAFC).
 He was drafted by the Chicago Cardinals of the National Football League (NFL) in the tenth round of the 1943 NFL draft.
 He played college football at Florida.

 Early life

 Mitchell won six individual state prep titles in track and field at Leon High School in Tallahassee, Florida.
 He won the shot put state title in 1937, 1938 and 1939, the discus state title in 1937 and 1938 and the long jump state title in 1939.

 College career

 Mitchell lettered for the Florida Gators of the University of Florida from 1940 to 1942.

 Professional career

-Mitchell was selected by the Chicago Cardinals of the NFL with the 84th pick in the 1943 NFL draft.
+Mitchell was selected by the Chicago Cardinals of the NFL in the tenth round with the 84th overall pick in the 1943 NFL draft.
 He later signed with the AAFC's Miami Seahawks on May 18, 1946.
 He played for the Seahawks in 1946, catching eight passes for 131 yards and rushing for seventeen yards on five attempts.
 Mitchell also recorded one interception.